-111. i.
+III. i.
 Using one half of the con-rod as a gauge, hold the two half "brasses" together in the hand, and see that they fit into the half-circle of the con-rod.
-(Fig. 29.)

 CAUTION.
-If too much metal has been removed from these shoulders, it must be made up by soldering on brass strips or shims; on no account must the conrod halves be "let together" or filed in any way, neither must the "brasses" be rendered tight by being backed up with non-conducting paper or even metallic foil packing.
+If too much metal has been removed from the shoulders, it must be made up by soldering on brass strips or shims; on no account must the con-rod halves be "let together" or filed in any way, neither must the "brasses" be rendered tight by being backed up with non-conducting paper or even metallic foil packing.